ChrisE2018/logging/README.md

 and send me email.

 This version does not include any configuration mechanism so you need to create and link all the objects manually.

-It depends on ArduinoSTL in very limited ways; it might be good to remove those dependencies so this library can be used alone.
+The clock and microSD interfaces are based on the specific hardware I have available.
+If I learn of more standardized interfaces I might incorporate those into some future version to be compatible with more hardware varieties.

 # Limitations